 - Can I add other veggies to this pasta salad?
 I think adding al dente broccoli or even asparagus to this salad would be gorgeous and tasty.
 I once added fresh spinach to this salad when I was trying to stretch it to feed a big crowd – everyone loved it.

-Printable Recipe for Tortellini Pasta Salad with Tomatoes, Fresh Basil and Corn
+Printable Directions for Making Tortellini Pasta Salad

 Tortellini Pasta Salad With Tomatoes, Basil, and Corn